techishfellow/adlinkfly-telegram-bot/README.md

 ### **📝 License & Usage**

-Adlinkfly Telegram Bot is an Open Sourced Project Licensed under GPL-3.0 Anyone can to View, Modify or Use (Personal and Commercial) it's Sources without any extra permissions.
-If you want to Distribute it's Sources then please consider giving it a attribution of this repo.
+Adlinkfly Telegram Bot is an Open Sourced Project Licensed under GPL-3.0 Anyone can View, Modify or Use (Personal and Commercial) it's Sources without any extra permissions.
+If you want to Distribute it's Sources then please consider giving it an attribution of this repo.
 NOTE: This Script is Not Officially developed, supported or affiliated by MightyScripts.
-This is just an hobbby project of mine!
+This is just a hobby project of mine!

 <br></br>